-All work has been completed on Canal Varick Light Park, Sarah D. Roosevelt/Hester Street Playground, Washington Market and Allen Street/Pike Street Mall.
-Punch list work remains ongoing at Collect Pond Park and James Madison Plaza.
+As for Phase 2, all work has been completed on Canal Varick Light Park, Sarah D. Roosevelt/Hester Street Playground, Washington Market and Allen Street/Pike Street Mall.
+Punch list work remains ongoing at Collect Pond Park.
+James Madison Plaza has been open to the public but New York City Department of Parks and Recreation is working with the New York City Department of Environmental Protection to repair a collapsed sewer connection and reconstruct damaged pavement on the north end of the park.
 The Battery Carousel is complete and was open to the Public on August 20th2015.
-All reimbursement requests related to the Carousel project were submitted and paid.
+All reimbursement requests related to this project were submitted and paid.